Security lock

 06

-A WAF does not offer all-round protection, but should always be part of a comprehensive security concept.
+A WAF does not offer total protection, but should always be part of a comprehensive security concept.
+The following threats cannot be defended against by an application level firewall:

 Code on a laptop screen